Encharted Cook

 Large white souffle dish contains potato salad dressed in pale green salad dressing.
 The words "Green Goddesss Potato Salad" span the bottom of the image.
 Pinterest Pin 1.

-You will love the fresh taste of Green Goddess Potato Salad.
-Ordinary potato salad gets a fresh and herbal update, when dressed with Green Goddess Salad Dressing instead of plain mayonnaise.
-The clean, tangy, herbal notes of Green Goddess go very well with many dishes!
+Ordinary potato salad gets a fresh, herbal update when dressed with Green Goddess Salad Dressing instead of plain mayonnaise.

 Potato salad with a pale green herbal dressing in a large white ribbed bowl.